Health & Medicine

 - By mail: printable form and instructions.

 - In person with the help of trained staff.
-See “Getting Help” below or visit localhelp.healthcare.gov to find a location near you.
+See “Getting Help” section below or visit localhelp.healthcare.gov to find a location near you.

 Getting Help